Is Beachbody’s Shakeology worth the money? A Non-biased Dietitian’s Review

 Inulin is also a prebiotic.
 The chicory root also contains 75mg of inulin so a total of 325mg inulin per serving.
 Prebiotics can help create a healthy gut and also serve to sweeten food products naturally.

-This is a root that has been traditionally used as an “adaptogen.”
-These adaptogens may help the body resist physical and mental stress.
-Up to 60g (60,000mg) per day for 4 months has been shown to be safe, according to Natural Medicine Database.
+This root has been traditionally used as an “adaptogen.”
+Adaptogens may help the body resist physical and mental stress.
+Up to 60g (60,000mg) per day for four months is safe, according to Natural Medicine Database.

-Methylsulfonylmethane (MSM) is a naturally occurring compound found in some green plants, algae, fruits, vegetables, grains and milk.
-It can cause bloating, diarrhea and nausea, but is normally well tolerated.
+Methylsulfonylmethane (MSM) is a naturally occurring compound in some green plants, algae, fruits, vegetables, grains and milk.
+Normally it’s well tolerated but can cause bloating, diarrhea and nausea.

-MSM is possibly effective for helping with osteoarthritis.
-There are many, many claims of health conditions MSM may help with but have not been proven, from ageing, athletic performance to Alzheimer’s….and those are just the conditions that start with the letter “a.”
+MSM is possibly effective for helping osteoarthritis.
+There are many claims of health conditions MSM may help with but have not been proven, from ageing and athletic performance to Alzheimer’s….and those are just the conditions that start with the letter “A.”

 Camu Camu (200mg)

 Camu is an evergreen shrub from the Amazon rain forests.
-While again there’s not enough evidence, Camu Camu is an antioxidant and said to help asthma, atherosclerosis, cataracts, cold sores, colds, chronic fatigue syndrome, gingivitis, glaucoma, headache and more.
+While again, there’s not enough evidence, Camu Camu is an antioxidant and is said to help asthma, atherosclerosis, cataracts, cold sores, colds, chronic fatigue syndrome, gingivitis, glaucoma, headache and more.

 Digestive Enzymes (ex Alpha-amylase, Lactase)

-Shakeology contains some vitamins and minerals such as calcium, zinc, magnesium and L-methyltetrahydrofolate.
-Folate is a b-vitamin.
-But depending on a certain gene, many people can’t property use folic acid, the normal supplemental form.
+Shakeology contains vitamins and minerals such as calcium, zinc, magnesium and L-methyltetrahydrofolate.
+Folate is a B vitamin.
+Depending on a certain gene, many people can’t properly use folic acid, the normal supplemental form.

-I can tell the Shakeology developers have put a lot of thought into ingredients.
-It’s not always common to see B-vitamins in their more absorbable forms.
+I can tell the Shakeology developers have put a lot of thought into the ingredients.
+It’s not always common to see B vitamins in their more absorbable forms.